ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/how-to/subscribe-to-store-events.markdown

 * `OnSessionDisposing`
   This event is invoked by the disposal of a session, **before** the session is disposed of.

+add: write about it in the session article and link to it here just the session for example allows me to track number of open and disposed sessions they can understand if they open too many sessions, or forget to dispoes them, etc.
 {PANEL/}

 ## Related articles